 10. Linkup Party Schedule

 Are you a linkup fanatic like I am?
 Linkups are great ways to get new readers to your blog and share your content with a new audience.
 Jot down the info regarding your favorite linkups including host URL, type of linkup (ex. recipes, books, general), the time the linkup goes live & duration and any restrictions or requirements to complete.
-Check here for why linkups are worth your time, a list of my favorite linkups and add a linkup you host to my link party directory.
+Check a list of my favorite linkups and add a linkup you host to my link party directory.

 11. Posts Linked Up